amalagon1/readme-generator/README.md

 ## Contribution

-dfdfd
+I am the sole contributor to this project

 ## Tests

-dfdfdd
+npm tests

 ## Questions

-If you have any questions, email me at
+If you have any questions, email me at: amalagon251@gmail.com

 Github: github.com/dfdfdfd